MosesSupposes/Purescript-By-Example/text/chapter9.md

 ## Conclusion

-In this chapter, we learned how to use the HTML5 Canvas API from PureScript by using the `purescript-canvas` library.
+In this chapter, we learned how to use the HTML5 Canvas API from PureScript by using the `canvas` library.
 We also saw a practical demonstration of many of the techniques we have learned already: maps and folds, records and row polymorphism, and the `Effect` monad for handling side-effects.

 The examples also demonstrated the power of higher-order functions and _separating data from implementation_.
 It would be possible to extend these ideas to completely separate the representation of a scene from its rendering function, using an algebraic data type, for example: